"Better Off Without Your Blessing": Bengal University To Mamata Banerjee

-What began as a row over Visva Bharati University's allegation that Nobel Laureate Amartya Sen had illegally occupied land has now turned into a full-blown political battle, with the university issuing a statement against Mamata Banerjee.
+What began as a row over Visva Bharati University's allegation that Nobel Laureate Amartya Sen had illegally occupied land has now turned into a full-blown political battle, with the university issuing a statement against West Bengal Chief Minister Mamata Banerjee.

 The statement was signed by Visva-Bharati spokesperson Mahua Banerjee.